galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 ### Summary Plot for peptide libraries

-In this step, we utilize **PDAUG Peptide Sequence Analysis** tool to compare peptide sequences based on hydrophobicity, hydrophobic movement, charge, amino acid fraction, and sequence length and creates a summary plot.
+In this step, we utilize **PDAUG Peptide Sequence Analysis** tool to compare peptide sequences based on hydrophobicity, hydrophobic movement, charge, amino acid fraction, and sequence length and create a summary plot.